sagemath/sage-archive-2023-02-01/src/doc/en/developer/trac.rst

 **No Closing Or Invalidating**: Unless you have admin powers in trac (which includes all the people who have ever done releases of Sage), do not close tickets unless you are explicitly told to do so.
-Since we have email notification now, this has become less of an issue.
 If you think that a ticket is invalid or has been fixed, just comment on it and the current release manager will take a look and close it if appropriate.